-It is reasonably possible that a net reduction within a range of \$40 million to \$340 million of unrecognized tax benefits may occur within the next twelve months as a result of additional worldwide uncertain tax positions, the revaluation of current uncertain tax positions arising from developments in examinations, in appeals or in the courts, or the closure of tax statutes.
-A portion of this net reduction may impact the Company's income tax expense.
-Not included in the range is €176 million (approximately \$228 million) of tax benefits related to certain deductions claimed in France for tax years 2008 through 2010 that the French Revenue Authority has proposed to disallow.
-During the quarter, the French Revenue Authority commenced examination activity for tax year 2011.
-Also, not included in the range is €203 million (approximately \$263 million) of tax benefits that we have claimed related to a 1998 German reorganization.
+It is reasonably possible that over the next twelve months the amount of unrecognized tax benefits may change within a range of a net increase of \$30 million to a net decrease of \$450 million as a result of additional worldwide uncertain tax positions, the revaluation of current uncertain tax positions arising from developments in examinations, in appeals or in the courts, or the closure of tax statutes.
+A portion of this net change may impact the Company's income tax expense.
+Not included in the range is €237 million (approximately \$310 million) of tax benefits related to certain deductions claimed in France for tax years 2008 through 2011 that the French Revenue Authority has proposed to disallow.
+This amount includes a €61 million adjustment for tax year 2011 proposed during the quarter ended June 30, 2013.
+This is a recurring issue and it is expected that similar challenges will be raised in subsequent tax years until the issue is resolved.
+Resolution discussions with the French Revenue Authority on this matter have been unsuccessful to date and UTC may be required to pursue the defense of the issue through litigation, which could be commenced within the next twelve months.
+UTC intends to assert a vigorous defense and believes it should prevail on the issue.
+Accordingly, no tax expense has been accrued for this matter.
+Also, not included in the range is €203 million (approximately \$266 million) of tax benefits that we have claimed related to a 1998 German reorganization.
 A portion of these tax benefits was denied by the German Tax Office on July 5, 2012, as a result of the audit of tax years 1999 to 2000.
 On August 3, 2012, the Company filed suit in the German Tax Court and expects to litigate this case.
 In 2008 the German Federal Tax Court denied benefits to another taxpayer in a case involving a German tax law relevant to our reorganization.
 The determination of the German Federal Tax Court on this other matter was appealed to the European Court of Justice (ECJ) to determine if the underlying German tax law is violative of European Union (EU) principles.
 On September 17, 2009 the ECJ issued an opinion in this case that is generally favorable to the other taxpayer and referred the case back to the German Federal Tax Court for further consideration of certain related issues.
 In May 2010, the German Federal Tax Court released its decision, in which it resolved certain tax issues that may be relevant to our audit and remanded the case to a lower court for further development.
 After consideration of the ECJ decision and the latest German Federal Tax Court decision, we continue to believe that it is more likely than not that the relevant German tax law is violative of EU principles and we have not accrued tax expense for this matter.
 As we continue to monitor developments related to this matter, it may become necessary for us to accrue tax expense and related interest.